Smart Community Corps Internship Program Summer 2021

-The Smart Community Corps internship is a joint collaboration with the Georgia Tech Center for Serve-Learn-Sustain (SLS), the Center for Career Discovery & Development (C2D2), and the Student Government Association (SGA).
-Through this partnership our interns will have access to professional mentorship through the SLS program and educational seminars to introduce students to theories of grassroots sustainability/innovation, as well as career development, writing, and mentorship.
+The Smart Community Corps internship is a joint collaboration with the Georgia Tech Center for Serve-Learn-Sustain (SLS), the Georgia Tech Career Center, and the Student Government Association (SGA).
+Through this partnership, our summer cohort of interns will participate in bi-weekly programming and educational seminars that introduce students to theories of grassroots sustainability/innovation, as well as career development, writing, and mentorship.
 SCC internships are funded by a generous gift from Microsoft Corporation to advance students’ experiences working on real-life problems in a community environment as a way to apply their skills and improve the lives of residents.

 The SCC internship program offers students the opportunity to work as a cohort with top researchers and their local community partners on impactful smart community projects.
 Our interns will gain experience working with local government, community, and non-profit leaders and expand their professional network while receiving a summer stipend.

 - Experience working with a local government

 - The opportunity for students to expand their professional network

 - A stipend of up to $8,000 depending on job/location